 This is where paid advertising comes into play.
 You're going to have to pay a little bit to discover whether or not a targeted audience on a platform like Facebook, for example, would be willing to pay you for that product idea.

-In a similar fashion as John’s example, you’ll want to truly understand the ins and outs of what this product will become so you can setup a sales page as you would if it really existed.
-You could drive traffic directly to that page from Facebook, or you could try something like collecting registrants to a pre-sell webinar, which could convert even higher for you since you’d be building a relationship with those prospects at the same time before your pitch.
+In a similar fashion as John's example, you'll want to truly understand the ins and outs of what this product will become so you can setup a sales page as you would if it really existed.
+You could drive traffic directly to that page from Facebook, or you could try something like collecting registrants to pre-sell webinar, which could convert even higher for you since you'd be building a relationship with those prospects at the same time before your pitch.

 Either way, you'll want to be honest with your customers and tell them the product is not yet created, but like John, you give them something for coming on early and say straight up that you'll build the product if you have a certain amount of interest.

 Tim Ferriss talks about a similar strategy in The 4-Hour Work Week, using Google Adwords to test product ideas and gauge buyer interest.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Does this actually work?